Picklesasdf/outlook-transcript-exporter/README.md

 pip install pywin32==306

 📦 Installation
-Clone this repository
+1. Clone this repository

-bash
-Copy
-Edit
 git clone https://github.com/<your-repo-link>.git
 cd <repo-folder>

-Install dependencies
+2. Install dependencies

-bash
-Copy
-Edit
-pip install -r requirements.txt pip install pywin32==306  # Required for Outlook automation on Windows vbnet
+pip install -r requirements.txt pip install pywin32==306  # Required for Outlook automation on Windows
-Copy
-Edit

 This version clearly separates `pywin32==306` as a Windows-specific requirement so users know exactly when to install it.